joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # TODO

-* handle the `DOWN` of a registered process so that we can remove from the lookup table
 * make the use of `BankAccountRegistry` to be optional when we start a new `BankAccountServer`
 * review the way we `create an account` in the `BankServer`, maybe using the API of the `BankAccountSupervisor`
 * BUG: every time we delete an account, because of `BankServerSupervisor` a new and orphan `BankAccountServer` will be created.